startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 1.5) LOOK AT PROBLEM IN ALL POSSIBLE DIRECTIONS to apply your techniques, whether its 2 pointer,
-    sliding window, or Dynamic programm
+    sliding window, or Dynamic programming
     a) think about left to right
     b) right to left
     c) 2 pointer on either side and you close into the middle